abipalli/semioverse/README.md

 ## Metaphor 🦉

 A metaphor involves using a signifier from one symbolic constellation to represent something in another constellation.
 Metaphors can bridge gaps between disparate concepts, making unfamiliar ideas more relatable and understandable.
-Using Idea instances as keys 🔑 essentially enables the system to function on multiple levels of abstraction simultaneously.
+Using Oxel instances as keys 🔑 essentially enables the system to function on multiple levels of abstraction simultaneously.

-Because the Idea class extends the Map class allowing for keys and values to be of any type, keys 🔑 can themselves be Idea instances.
-By permitting keys to be Idea instances rather than simple identifiers (of type string/symbol), the system allows for metaphorical connections to be made.
+Because the Oxel class extends the Map class allowing for keys and values to be of any type, keys 🔑 can themselves be Oxel instances.
+By permitting keys to be Oxel instances rather than simple identifiers (of type string/symbol), the system allows for metaphorical connections to be made.

-Using Idea instances as keys 🔑 - signifying metaphor - adds a degree of conceptual abstraction that makes this system incredibly powerful for bridging gaps between disparate systems or concepts.
+Using Oxel instances as keys 🔑 - signifying metaphor - adds a degree of conceptual abstraction that makes this system incredibly powerful for bridging gaps between disparate systems or concepts.

 ## Metaphor-dive during Navigation